xlladdins/xll/docs/Excel4MacrosA-D.md

     > corresponding icons horizontally along the bottom of the
     > workspace.

->
+> &nbsp;

-**Tip**   You can use synchronized horizontal or vertical scrolling when you need to scroll while viewing macro formulas in one window and corresponding macro values in another window of the same macro sheet.
+**Tip**&nbsp;&nbsp;&nbsp;You can use synchronized horizontal or vertical scrolling when you need to scroll while viewing macro formulas in one window and corresponding macro values in another window of the same macro sheet.

 **Related Function**

-ACTIVATE   Switches to a window
+ACTIVATE&nbsp;&nbsp;&nbsp;Switches to a window

 Return to [top](#A)